MaistoV/UninaSoC/sw/SoC/README.md

 └── src
     └── main.c
 ```
-Alternatively, just copy the `template` directory and rename it accordingly to your application name.

 To add user-defined code, place source files in the `src` directory and header files in the `inc` directory.

 ### User-defined Makefile

-The `Makefile` in the project folder is a user-defined Makefile, that imports the common one.
+The `Makefile` in the project folder is a user-defined Makefile, that imports the common `Makefile`.
-It assumes that the RISC-V toolchain is in your PATH.
+We assume that the RISC-V toolchain is in your PATH.
 By default, it compiles 32-bit code with IMAD extensions.
 In this Makefile the user can customize its project structure, compilation flags alongside toolchain selection and also the external libraries dependencies.

 Default targets allow for code building and cleaning.